ivop/frida/README.md

 * Use latest Qt5 5.15.x or Qt6.
 * Linux builds with both clang++ and g++.
 * Windows builds with MinGW-g++, MS compiler is not supported.
+QtCreator from qt.io does not run on Windows 8.1, so you need to compile from the command line.
+Install git for Windows to clone the repo, and GnuWin32 make to make.
+MingW-g++ 11 is installable with qt.io's online installer as a separate option.
 * macOS builds with clang++ that comes with XCode.
 * FreeBSD builds with clang++. frida-nopch.pro builds with gcc.
 * OpenBSD builds with eg++ and clang++.